By Michael Holland –

 So maybe “love” isn’t the right word necessarily; I surely don’t “love” to watch people fail but I am intrigued with how they handle the dramatic climax in their daily/weekly grind of managing.

-My coaching to this leader would be to become an intentional leader who owns his day.
+My coaching to this leader would be to become an intentional leader who owns their day.
 The whirlwind will always be there with too many things to get done.

 Be Proactive Not Reactive